llimeht/jupyter-teaching-tools/README.md

   and an *answers* sheet.

-## maketutorial:
+## maketutorial: template-generated Question and Answer sheets

 The philosophy behind this tool is that the instructor should only have information in one place: a tutorial *template* from which the *question* and *answer* sheets are generated.
-Altering a question or fixing an answer should only ever be done in the template file and then the children notebooks regenerated.
+Altering a question or fixing an answer should only ever be done in the template file and then the children notebooks can be regenerated.

-Tags are added to the notebook metadata either by editing the JSON file in a text editor or through the Jupyter editor.
-At present, only `code` cells are altered, Markdown cells are passed through unchanged.
+### Concept of maketutorial

+* cells to be processed have specially formatted comments added to them to indicate what sort of processing should be done
+* some lines within `template` type cells can be manipulated using specially formatted comments on the relevant line
+* `maketutorial` is run in *questions* mode to generate the question sheet and then in *answers* mode to generate the solutions.
+* the separate questions and answers output notebooks are published to the students as required.

+### Details

+The cells in the Jupyter notebook are tagged using specially formatted comments within the cell contents.
+Both code cells and Markdown cells can be decorated in this way, although more processing options are available for code cells.
+The special comments to tag a cell must be in the first line of text of the cell and start either with `###` or `%%%` for use in Python, Octave and Markdown cells.

-The tags that are understood are:
+The cell-level tags that are understood are:

 * `answer`: the cell is an answer cell.
 Its output should be cleared from the *questions* version and further tags should be used to determine how to